How to compare energy providers in Texas

 - Texas-New Mexico Power

 In Texas, utilities do not offer electric supply and you must shop around for the energy you need.
 This means that the market is competitive and that helps to keep costs low.
+To see rates available in your area, enter your ZIP code above.

 Public Utility Commission of Texas